-Waqa Damuni (Wonga Da-moo-knee) is in his second season at Utah State, serving as an Assistant Athletics Director for Football Operations.
+Waqa Damuni (Wonga Da-moo-knee) is in his fourth season at Utah State, serving as an Assistant Athletics Director for Football Operations.
 In his current role, Damuni oversees the day-to-day operations of the football program.

 His responsibilities include the overall management of the football budget, team travel, bowl game coordination and community outreach.
 Other duties include game day management, the coordination and planning of team events and special projects related to the football program.